Best audiobook services of 2023: Buying guide

 - Access to some books is geoblocked depending on your region

 While it doesn't have the most extensive catalogue of books in the market, Libro.fm does try to differentiate itself by allowing you to link your account to a local bookstore so they reap some reward for your purchase.
+In Australia, it's partnered with Open Book.
 The idea is that Libro.fm provides the accessibility of online purchases, while helping to keep local independent brick and mortar stores alive.
 This could be a deciding factor for listeners who'd rather not give their money to giants like Amazon and Google.

 You only get one credit per month as part of your subscription, which can be spent on one book.
 And unfortunately, you can't top that up should you need to.
 However, credits don't expire, so will rollover after each month if not used, or can be gifted to friends and family.
 It's worth noting that the app is very user-friendly, too.

 - You get a 30% discount off additional audiobook purchases

 - You own the audiobooks for ever

 - Indie stores outside USA and Canada very limited